cloudobserver/ammas-tour-info/README.md

 ![Setting up the temple](/images/db_setup_hollywood.jpg)

-The Devi Bhava umbrella is in the foreground.
+Devi Bhava umbrella is in the foreground.

 ![Setting up the temple](/images/db_setup_atlanta.jpg)